-Pre-Licensure Bachelor of Science in Nursing
+Bachelor of Science in Nursing (Pre-Licensure)

-- Applications for Fall admission are considered the previous Spring semester.
+1. Applications for Fall admission are considered the

+- previous Spring semester.
 Applications for Spring admission are reviewed during the previous Fall Semester.
 Applications for Summer admission are reviewed during the previous Spring semester. - 2.
-Freshman students, who declare nursing as a major, must maintain a cumulative GPA of 3.0, successfully complete all prerequisite course work in order to progress to the nursing courses, and submit a letter of intent for the Nursing Major. - 3.
-Acceptance into the College is determined by the College of Nursing criteria and availability of clinical spaces. - 4.
+Acceptance into the College is determined by the College of Nursing criteria and availability of clinical spaces. - 3.
+Freshman students, who wish to transition into nursing as a major, must maintain an enrollment cumulative pre-requisite GPA of 3.0, successfully complete all prerequisite course work in order to progress to the nursing courses, and submit a letter of intent for the Nursing Major. - 4.
 Transfer Students may apply to the College of Nursing during the semester in which all prerequisite course work will be completed (semester prior to nursing coursework).
-Students must maintain a cumulative prerequisite GPA of 3.0. - 5.
-Fast-track students must have all pre-requisite and corequisites completed prior to beginning the fast-track program. - 6.
-A maximum of two different prerequisite courses may be repeated only once to earn a grade of C or above. - 7.
+Students must maintain an enrollment cumulative prerequisite GPA of 3.0. - 5.
+Any failed pre-requisite in the past five years will be noted and may factor into acceptance. - 6.
 TEAS Test: Minimum score 70 (math and reading).
 Students can take the TEAS test up to 4 times.
-(Initial test, then repeat 3 times) - 8.
-Background check (no felonies, misdemeanors will be subject to review by the college). - 9.
-Application for a Level One Fingerprint Clearance Card for the state in which student will be attending must be in progress or completed. - 10.
-Students who are accepted and begin the program will be required to take a Drug, Nicotine & Alcohol Screening (scheduled by the CON).
+(Initial test, then repeat 3 times) - 7.
+Background check (no felonies and misdemeanors will be subject to review by the college).
+If nursing students are charged with a felony or misdemeanor while in their program, they are obligated to report this to their Campus Director and the College of Nursing. - 8.
+Application for a Level One Fingerprint Clearance Card for the state in which student will be attending must be in progress or completed. - 9.
+Students who are accepted and begin the program will be required to take a Alcohol, Drug and Nicotine Screening (scheduled by the CON).
 In order to attend clinical experiences, students must have negative result for the substances screened, which includes nicotine.
+The College of Nursing and Health Professions may request a random drug screen at any time during the program.